Current Size: 100%

 - If the documents are not in English, they must be accompanied by an official translated copy.

 - All international transcripts must be evaluated by the World Education Services (WES).
 Please visit www.wes.org and initiate the International Credential Advantage Package which includes the transcript evaluation report with Course-by-Course grades and Grade Point Average (GPA), and provides verified copies of your transcripts.
-The WES report can be expedited at www.wes.org/why/fast.asp.
+Please log on to https://www.wes.org/#get-started to start the process now!
 The WES is sent directly to Howard University Graduate School, Office of Graduate Recruitment and Admissions, 2400 Sixth Street NW, Washington DC 20059.
 If the WES is not available in your country, the International Evaluation Services of the American Association of Collegiate Registrars and Admissions Officers (AACRAO) may be accepted.

 - All documents must bear the same name that appears on the admissions application unless an official document so submitted indicating a change of name.